vfonov/NeuroMTL_iSEG/README.md

 * in `data` directory run `postprocess.sh` to convert from minc to submission data format (Analyze)

+## Memory requirements:
+* Training : parameters are optimized for TitanXp with 12Gb of NVRAM
+* Testing : segmentation on GPU uses 2130Mb

 ## Copyright
 GNU-v3, see LICENSE file